 Enhancing the climate change resilience of kelp forest ecosystems and the coastal communities who rely on kelp for commercial, food, social, and ceremonial purposes.

-In 2015 BC central coast First Nations communities observed expansive outbreaks epiphytic marine invertebrate called bryozoan in correlation with extreme ocean temperature anomalies (“warm blob”) in the northeast Pacific Ocean.
+In 2015, BC central coast First Nations communities observed expansive outbreaks of an epiphytic marine invertebrate called bryozoan, in correlation with extreme ocean temperature anomalies (“warm blob”) in the northeast Pacific Ocean.
 Giant kelps were heavily encrusted by the bryozoan, causing them to sink to the seafloor and disintegrate.

 Opportunity Project: Began September 1, 2019 / Project Duration: Three years.